AmericanRedCross/QGIS_Training/materials_v2.8/exercise0.md

 In this exercise you will learn how to install QGIS and add plugins to expand the functionality of the software.
 The instructions will vary depending on your operating system.
 Since this is open-source software, changes are constantly being made to the code.
 This manual was created version 2.8.2 Wien.
 Icons and menus may be different in other versions.

 ## Section 1: Install QGIS

 **NOTE:** If you have an earlier version of QGIS installed on your computer, you will need to uninstall it.

 1. Copy the training folder to your computer from the USB drive provided
-2. The training folder contains QGIS 2.8 installation file: QGIS-OSGeo4W-2.8.2-1-Setup-x86_64.exe **OR**
+2. The training folder contains QGIS 2.8 installation file: QGIS-OSGeo4W-2.8.2-1-Setup-x86_64.exe
+  **OR**
-2. Use a web browser and navigate to http://www.qgis.org
+3. Use a web browser and navigate to http://www.qgis.org
-  a.
-Click download and select the current version (choose the standalone installer recommended for new users)
+  - Click download and select the current version (choose the standalone installer recommended for new users)
-3. Right click the \*.exe file and select Run as Administrator
+4. Right click the \*.exe file and select Run as Administrator
-  a.
-Follow the installation instructions
+  - Follow the installation instructions
-  b.
-When you reach the Choose Components screen you do not need to select any of the Data Sets
+  - When you reach the Choose Components screen you do not need to select any of the Data Sets

 ## Section 2: Install Plugins
 Plugins add functionality to the basic installation of QGIS.
 These tools are written by members of the open source community.
 Some are highly complex while others are basic, meant to accomplish one specific task.
 You can install as many or as few as needed.
 You can download the Plugins for this training or you can install them from the training folder.

 1. We have pre-downloaded several commonly used plugins which you can install off-line, you can skip to step 5 if you will wish to download the plugins
 2. Open the 02_Plugins folder in the training folder
 3. In a separate window, browse to the .qgis folder located at C:\Users\YourUserName\.qgis\
 4. Copy or move the python folder from the Training_Workshop\02_Plugins folder to the .qgis folder, selecting yes to any merge prompts
   ![][merge]